SEO Review of Your Site With Codex: Exact Prompts

 FAQ

-- Can it replace tools like Screaming Frog?: Not really.
-Crawlers find issues across links and redirects systematically; an agent finds template-level bugs.
-Use both.
+• Can it replace tools like Screaming Frog?: No. Crawlers follow links and redirects across the live site systematically; an agent finds template-level bugs in your build output.
+They catch different classes of problem — use both.

-- What about Core Web Vitals?: Agents are bad at performance audits — use PageSpeed Insights and real Lighthouse runs.
-Code review can spot obvious issues (huge unoptimized images, blocking scripts) but cannot replace runtime measurement.
+• What about Core Web Vitals?: Agents are weak at performance audits.
+Use PageSpeed Insights and real Lighthouse runs.
+Code review can flag obvious offenders (huge unoptimized images, render-blocking scripts) but cannot replace runtime measurement.

-- How often should I rerun this?: After any structural change (new layout, new route pattern, content schema update), and otherwise quarterly.
+• How often should I rerun this?: After any structural change (new layout, new route pattern, content schema update), and otherwise quarterly.
+Save the prompts so a rerun is one paste.

-- Can the agent generate the fix as well?: Yes, but ask for a diff, not direct file edits, so you can review.
+• Can the agent generate the fix as well?: Yes, but ask for a diff, not direct file edits, so you can review before applying.
+The fix usually belongs in one layout component, not in 23 individual files.

 Tags: #Indie dev #AI-assisted build #Codex #SEO #Technical SEO